RESULTS - GCSEs & SATs

 This year’s GCSE cohort (2019) worked well and achieved pleasing results, some of which are summarised above.
 Their results are lower than the 2018 group, but we were expecting this as there was a considerable difference in their underlying ability.

-100% of pupils passed English Language (4 or above) compared to 62% of pupils nationally.
-This is a crucial figure, as it opens more opportunities for our pupils in terms of further education.
-It is also an outstanding achievement, considering that a number of pupils in this small class, had to overcome the challenge of dyslexia and other related SEN.
+100% of students passed English Language (4 or above) compared to 62% of students nationally.
+This is a crucial figure, as it opens more opportunities for our students in terms of further education.
+It is also an outstanding achievement, considering that a number of students in this small class, had to overcome the challenge of dyslexia and other related SEN.

 85% passed Maths, compared to 60% nationally.
 77% gained a 6 or above in Maths, opening the door to STEM subjects at A Level and beyond.